valkey-io/valkey-doc/topics/quickstart.md

 6) "30"
 ```

-We added three fields to the hash stored at `user:1000`. `HGET` retrieves a single field, and `HGETALL` returns all fields and values.
+We add three fields to the hash stored at `user:1000`. `HGET` retrieves a single field, and `HGETALL` returns all fields and values.
 Hashes are memory-efficient for storing structured data.

 * **Other Data Types:** Valkey supports many other native data structures.
 For example, **lists** (ordered collections of elements) support queue/stack operations, **sets** store unique items (useful for tags or unique lists), **sorted sets** maintain ordered rankings, and more.
 Each data type comes with specialized commands (e.g. `LPUSH`/`LRANGE` for lists, `SADD`/`SMEMBERS` for sets).
 You can find a full overview in the [Valkey data types documentation](data-types.md) and the command reference.